 Ingredients

 - Shallots: Small red Asian shallots are great if you can find them.
-If not, slice regular shallots in halves or thirds before slicing them thinly.

 - Lemongrass (optional): Some recipes for Nam Tok include lemongrass, and others do not.
 If you'd like to use it, slice the lemongrass very finely.